vivisantosa/-Unit-15---Interactive-Visualizations/README.md

 ## EXTRA
 <img  align="right" src="/Images/sunburst.png" width="30%"><br>
 In addition to the chart above I created a sunburst chart with data from the website.
 Instead of using sample data, the sunburst chart uses the whole project data and shows the taxonomy of the 20 most common bacteria.  <br>
+To create this chart the data is rearranged according to parents - children system requires for this type of charts.